Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Edward Wilson-Ewing, Daniele Oriti, Kristina Giesel, Steffen Gielen, Renata Ferrero and Viqar Husain for helpful discussions and comments.
+{The authors are grateful to an anonymous referee for insightful remarks which led to an improvement of the manuscript.} The authors also thank Edward Wilson-Ewing, Steffen Gielen, Daniele Oriti, Kristina Giesel, Renata Ferrero and Viqar Husain for helpful discussions and comments.

 AFJ gratefully acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) project number 422809950 and by grant number 406116891 within the Research Training Group RTG 2522/1.
 AGAP acknowledges funding from the DFG research grants OR432/3-1 and OR432/4-1 and the John-Templeton Foundation via research grant 62421.
 AFJ and AGAP are grateful for the generous financial support by the MCQST via the seed funding Aost 862933-9 granted by the DFG under Germany’s Excellence Strategy – EXC-2111 – 390814868.
 AGAP gratefully acknowledges support by the Center for Advanced Studies (CAS) of the LMU through its \emph{Junior Researcher in Residence program}.
-LM acknowledges support from AARMS and thanks the Arnold Sommerfeld Center (LMU) for hospitality.
+LM acknowledges support from AARMS and the Natural Sciences and Engineering Research Council of Canada, and thanks the Arnold Sommerfeld Center (LMU) for hospitality.